 Some employers and brands are beginning to recognize their responsibility to conduct business in ways that stamp out fee-charging to workers in their supply chains.
 But governments have a critical role to play.

-The Five Corridors Project aims to enhance understanding of how governments can strengthen regulatory and enforcement mechanisms to address abusive and fraudulent recruitment practices, resulting in more positive outcomes for workers.
+The Five Corridors Project has aimed to enhance understanding of how governments can strengthen regulatory and enforcement mechanisms to address abusive and fraudulent recruitment practices, resulting in more positive outcomes for workers.

-We are studying the recruitment of migrant workers in five corridors, selected because we see expressed government commitments to reform, an opportunity to build on private sector-led initiatives, or civil society organizations who may be in a position to make use of the research:
+We studied the recruitment of migrant workers in five corridors, selected because we see expressed government commitments to reform, an opportunity to build on private sector-led initiatives, or civil society organizations who may be in a position to make use of the research: